pdwytr/RAG_Applications/README.md

 The architecture and chosen technologies make this framework particularly suitable for commercialization.
 Whether you're a startup looking to build a MVP or an enterprise seeking to integrate advanced chatbot capabilities, this system provides a solid, scalable foundation.

+### The following features have been kept in mind while developing the project

+1. Using Poetry for Project managmeent which provides an easy method for deployment of the project anywhere, with py-project.toml file
+2. Pylint has been used to ensure that best practices have been followed during development and a score of 8+ is maintained

+## Technical Cnnfigurations

+The System be part of a larger application.
+It will be hosted as docker container for intitial development.

 ## 🚀 Quick Start

 To get started with our system, follow these steps: